Ecosystem design creates the value for Web3

 Web3 services must provide utility to succeed in the long run.
 Riding the speculative hype wave is not enough.

 For a decentralized ecosystem to survive, each stakeholder must feel incentivized to play an active role.
 We believe utility is the deciding factor toward creating self-sustainable token value.
-Our bootstrapping method will help you define that value.
+Our ecosystem-oriented service design process will help you define that value.

 Determining the project’s value proposal